-The Library has now has Trailhead Parking Passes available for purchase.
-Passes are valid at the following locations: Pioneer Ridge-Austin Helmers, Jim Creek Recreation Area, West Butte, Lazy Mountain, Matanuska River Park, Crevasse Moraine, Government Peak Recreation Area, Alcantra Sports Complex, S Big Lake Parking Lot, Ayrshire, Settlers Bay Coastal Park, Downtown Talkeetna, Christiansen Lake, Talkeetna Lakes, and WHIGMI.
+Trailhead parking passes are good at the following locations: Pioneer Ridge-Austin Helmers, Jim Creek Recreation Area, West Butte, Lazy Mountain, Matanuska River Park, Crevasse Moraine, Government Peak Recreation Area, Alcantra Sports Complex, S Big Lake Parking Lowt, Ayrshire, Settlers Bay Coastal Park, Downton Talkeetna, Christiansen Lake, Talkeetna Lakes, and WHIGMI.
 It is $40 for one pass and $30 for a second pass.
-In building purchase can only be done with cash or check at the library during normal business hours.
-You can pay for a pass by credit card, but you will have to wait for it to be mailed to you.
+In building purchase can only be done with cash or check.
+Trailhead passes are valid until December 31, 2020.
+If you wish to pay online you can visit Trailhead Pass Purchase.
+If you purchase them online your pass will be mailed to you.